NVIDIA-Omniverse/extension-contest/README.md

 </p>

 ## Getting Started
 Ready to build your first extension?
 Check out the steps below to get up and running in no time.
-For additional details on prizes, eligibility, and requirements for the contest, visit the official landing page [here](https://www.nvidia.com/en-us/omniverse/apps/code/developer-contest/).
+For additional details on prizes, eligibility, and requirements for the contest, visit the [official landing page](https://www.nvidia.com/en-us/omniverse/apps/code/developer-contest/) or the [announcement blog](https://developer.nvidia.com/blog/build-tools-for-the-3d-world-with-the-extend-the-omniverse-contest/).

 ### Installation Prerequisites
 :heavy_check_mark: Install [NVIDIA Omniverse](https://www.nvidia.com/en-us/omniverse/download/)